 Current travel restrictions – Essential travel only

-You must only use public transport in Wales and England if your journey’s essential
+Due to the current national lockdown you must only use public transport in Wales and England if your journey’s essential

 In Wales this includes.